-The trip offers the opportunity to get a fascinating glimpse into the life of these ancient tribal people living the way they have for centuries.
+The trip offered the opportunity to get a fascinating glimpse into the life of these ancient tribal people living the way they have for centuries.

 A typical Uros stove and pots.

-The islands are a remarkable feat of engineering techniqies the Uros developed in the antiquity.
-The Uros construct these man-made islands by weaving the roots of the totora reed together to make a strong base layer for the island that is around two meters thick.
+The islands are a remarkable engineering feat developed by the Uros in antiquity.
+The Uru people constructed these man-made islands by weaving the roots of the Totora Reed together to make a strong base layer for the island.
+This layer is about two meters thick.